 Tax avoidance is the practice of using the provisions of the Internal Revenue Code (IRC) to your advantage, reducing the amount of your taxes owed.
 It involves taking advantage of available loopholes in the IRC, and it's perfectly legal.

-The tax code is based on what the IRS terms “voluntary compliance.”
-You’re supposed to willingly part with your dollars and turn them over to the federal government, and you can incur penalties for not doing so.
+The tax code is based on what the Internal Revenue Service (IRS) terms "voluntary compliance."
+You're supposed to willingly part with your dollars and turn them over to the federal government.
+You can incur penalties for not doing so.
 But the IRS also refrains from taxing every dollar you bring in by providing you with a few breaks.
 You can avoid some taxation of your income by using them.

 Definition and Examples of Tax Avoidance

 Tax avoidance means taking full advantage of the tax rules that provide for tax deductions and credits.
-Deductions and credits require knowledge of available tax breaks so you can make use of them, as well as meticulous recordkeeping so you can prove your transactions.
+Deductions and credits require knowledge of available tax breaks so you can make use of them, as well as meticulous record-keeping so that you can prove your transactions.

 The American Rescue Plan increased limits for the child and dependent care credit for the 2021 tax year.

 The IRC also provides for a standard deduction based on your filing status.
 This is a dollar amount that comes off your income as you begin preparing your return.
 Let's say you and your spouse earned $75,000 in 2021.
 The standard deduction for married couples filing joint returns is $25,100 in 2021, so you'd avoid paying taxes on $25,100 of your income if you claim it.
 The IRS would then tax you on the remaining $49,900 remaining balance, assuming you don't claim any other tax breaks.